liamjameswatson/job-posting-website/README.md

 ## Description

-This is a laravel app, that connects to a MySQL database
+This is a laravel app, that connects to a MySQL database.
+It allows a user to post software jobs to the home page.
+Create an account upload the job information and post it.

 ## Usage